cancerbioinformatics/NBT-Classifier/README.md

 --output_folder /app/project/FEATUREs \
 --model_type TC_1024 \
 --patch_size_microns 256 \
---use_multithreading \
---max_workers 8
+--use_multithreading \    # Remove this line to disable multithreading (use single-threaded mode) --max_workers 32
 ```

-## Implementation using example data
+## 4. Command-Line Implementation Using Example Data

-In the local terminal, prepare the following folders:
+In the local terminal, please prepare the following folders:
 ```
 mkdir -p /path/to/your/project/QCs /path/to/your/project/FEATUREs
 ```

-then run the following to launch the nbtclassifier docker container:
+run the following to launch the nbtclassifier docker container:
 ```
 singularity shell --nv \
 --bind /path/to/your/project:/app/project \